AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/GettingStarted.md

 This will be your root folder for the Unreality Engine

-* Now download the Unreality Engine (all seven Engine.zip.00X files from the same GitHub releases page).
+* Now download the Unreality Engine (all six Engine.zip.00X files from the same GitHub releases page).
-    * Place all seven .00X files inside the extracted RealitySDK folder. (⚠️ See picture)
+    * Place all six .00X files inside the extracted RealitySDK folder. (⚠️ See picture)
     * Double-click RealitySetup.

 ![ExtractUnrealityEngine](../Data/Screenshot/ExtractUnrealityEngine.png)